-Sometimes this can be hard to do with words alone, so when you need to really get a point across and captivate your audience it can help to use a projector.
+Sometimes this can be hard to do with words alone, so when you need to really get a point across and captivate your audience, it can help to use a projector.

-This way you can take a bar chart or graph and project it onto the wall – immediately communicating things like profits or market share more eloquently than you could possibly accomplish with words.
+This way, you can take a bar chart or graph and project it onto the wall – immediately communicating things like profits or market share more eloquently than you could possibly accomplish with words.

 5. Gym Membership

 You strike a more imposing figure if you look fit and healthy, and if you can project your voice, then you will come across as more confident and people will be more inclined to want to follow you and listen to what you have to say.

-Some of these things can be accomplished by going to the gym, which makes a membership one of the best things you can own to improve your ability to lead.
+Some of these things can accomplished by going to the gym should you feel like it, which makes a membership one of the best things you can own to improve your ability to lead.

 Just sharpening up your look can make a huge difference to the way that others perceive you, and the way that you feel in a leadership role.

-If you have ideas you feel like sharing that might be helpful to readers, share them in the comments section below.
+If you have ideas that you feel like sharing that might be helpful to readers, share them in the comments section below.
 Thanks!